fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 What we won't do.

-If that's what you need, we'll save you the call.
+If that's what you need, we're probably not the right fit.

 MVPs

-If you're starting from scratch, we're not the right call.
+Starting from scratch isn't our work anymore.
 For a first build, find a technical co-founder.

 Staff augmentation